Compare EPOS System Quotes

 2. Set up a reliable payment terminal

-3. Customise your POS system for tracking needs
+3. Customise your POS system

-4. Enable real-time online transaction processing
+4. Enable automatic online transaction processing

 According to Statista, the number of POS terminals in the UK reached 2.3 million in 2022.